A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Elliptic Parametric PDEs

-where $N_p$ is the number of parameters in the problem and the subindex $p_i$ indicates the derivative with respect to the $i$-th parameter.
+where the subindex $i$ indicates as above the derivative with respect to the $i$-th parameter $p_i$.
 Note that these derivatives are easy to compute due to the previously introduced affine decomposition \eqref{eq:affine}.
-The derivative of the matrix ${\bf K}(p)$ and the vector ${\bf f}(p)$ are given by the derivatives of the functions $\Theta^q_a(p)$ and $\Theta^q_f(p)$, $q = 1,\ldots,Q$, respectively.
-For the general sensitivity equations \eqref{eq:sens_general} we get
+The derivative of the matrix ${\bf K}(p)$ and the vector ${\bf f}(p)$ are given by the derivatives of the functions $\hat\Phi_q^{i,j}(p)$ and $\hat\Phi_q^f(p,\phi)$, $q = 1,\ldots,Q$, $i,j=1,2$, respectively.
+For the general sensitivity equations \eqref{eq:sens_general} we get with a multiindex $\mu\in\N_0^{N_p}$, $|\mu|=n$,

-In the rest of the work we will work with the following following compact notation when appropriate: in order to define the $n-th$ derivative of ${\bf u}_h$ with respect to the $i-th$ parameter.
-Similarly, we will adopt ${\bf f}^n_i$ and ${\bf K}^n_i$.
+In the rest of the work we will continue to use the following compact notation when appropriate: